KDE/kdewin-installer/readme.txt

 static compile hints
 ====================

-- msvc: To have a size optimised static msvc version all occurrence of /MD should be replaced by /MT in the related qt's qmake.conf.
+- msvc: To have a size optimised static msvc version replace all occurrence of /MD with /MT in mkspecs/win32-msvc2005/qmake.conf

   Then you should configure qt using the command line options

-	-platform ... -release -static -no-qt3support -no-rtti -no-exceptions -no-stl
+    qconfigure msvc2005 -static -debug-and-release -no-stl -no-exceptions -no-qt3support -no-rtti

-  and compile qt.
+  and compile qt with

+    nmake sub-src

-  After qt is compiled, then you should configure and compile kdewin-installer using default settings
+  After qt is compiled, then you should checkout kdewin-installer source, the configure and compile kdewin-installer using default settings

 	cmake -G "NMake Makefiles" ..\kdewin-installer    -> Release Build
 	<make-tool>